Tracking Everything Everywhere All at Once: Additional implementation details

 We provide additional implementation details below and will release our code upon acceptance. \paragraph{Error map sampling.} We cache the flow predictions generated by our model every 20k steps and use them to mine hard examples for effective training.
 Specifically, for each frame in the video sequence, we compute the optical flow between that frame and its subsequent frame, except for the final frame where we compute the flow between it and the previous frame.
 We then compute the $L_2$ distance between the predicted flow and supervising input flow, where each pixel in the video is now associated with a flow error.
 In each training batch, we randomly sampled half of the query pixels using weights proportional to the flow errors and the other half using uniform sampling weights.

-\paragraph{Training details.} In addition to the photometric loss $\losspho$ introduced in Sec.~\ref{sec: loss_functions}, we include an auxiliary loss term that penalizes discrepancies between the \emph{differences} between the colors at pairs of pixels:
+\paragraph{Training details.} In addition to the photometric loss $\losspho$ introduced in the main paper, we include an auxiliary loss term that supervises the \emph{relative} color between a pair of pixels in a frame:

-This loss is akin to gradient losses that supplement pixel reconstruction losses in prior work~\cite{kasten2021layered,ranftl2020towards}, but computed between pairs of randomly sampled, potentially distant pixels $\bm p_1$ and $\bm p_2$, rather than between adjacent pixels.
+Here, $(\predcolor_i(\bm{p}_1) - \predcolor_i(\bm{p}_2))$ is the difference in predicted color between a pair of pixels, and $( \gtcolor_i(\bm{p}_1) - \gtcolor_i(\bm{p}_2))$ is the corresponding difference between ground-truth observations.
+This loss is akin to spatial smoothness regularizations or gradient losses that supplement pixel reconstruction losses in prior work~\cite{kasten2021layered,ranftl2020towards}, but instead computed between pairs of randomly sampled, potentially distant pixels $\bm p_1$ and $\bm p_2$, rather than between adjacent pixels.
 We apply the same gradient loss to the flow prediction as well.
-We found that including these gradient losses can facilitate the training process.
+We found that including these gradient losses helps improve the spatial consistency of estimates, and more generally improves the training process.
+We also use distortion loss introduced in mip-NeRF 360~\cite{barron2022mip} to suppress floaters.

 We train our network with the Adam optimizer with base learning rates of $3\times 10^{-4}$, $1\times 10^{-4}$, and $1\times 10^{-3}$ for the density/color network~$\nerf$, the mapping network~$\mappingnet$, and the MLP that computes the latent code, respectively.
 We decrease the learning rate by a factor of 0.5 every $20$k step.
 To select correspondences during training, we begin by sampling correspondences from pairs of frames with a maximum interval of $20$, and gradually increase the window size during training.
 Specifically, we expand the window by one every 2k steps.